 Don: For decades, “WE ALL DIE” atheist leaders ignored Singularity science in the hope that, like most fads, it would simply go away.
 How wrong they were!
 Rather than going away, awareness and appreciation among atheists of what the Singularity is and how it can enrich our lives continued to grow, to the point where “WE ALL DIE” atheist leaders felt they had no choice but to do something drastic to stop the hemorrhaging of their supporters.
 They called on one of their leading apologists for help.

 Don: Enter Michael Shermer, a defender of natural evolution.
 Let’s be clear, while there’s nothing wrong with advocates of one science-based position countering the advocates of an opposing science-based position, I think we can both agree that it should be done with fidelity to scientific accuracy, and, equally important, done in a spirit of mutual respect.
-Sadly, Michael’s effort to deconstruct the science that underpins the Singularity not only slandered Ray, but grossly misrepresented the underlying technology that verifies Singularity research as legitimate science.
+Sadly, Michael’s effort to deconstruct the science that underpins the Singularity not only slanders Ray, but grossly misrepresents the underlying technology that verifies Singularity research as legitimate science.

 Molly: That doesn’t make any sense.
 Michael built his reputation on scientific rigor and intellectual honesty.
 Why would he jeopardize his high standing as a truth-seeking atheist who embraces high moral principles?